fikayosalu/Rap-Joint/README.md

 # Rap-Joint
-Rap-Joint is a website created for rap-joint
+Rap-Joint is a website created for rap-joint.
-For now it is just a mock website website for practice
+For now it is just a mock website website for practice this is just an addition